hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

   a `category` is defined with many (let's say one or more) `exponents`. :[#007]

-(if there exist two exponents with the same names but in different categories, they are different exponents, but see [#it-023])
+(if there exist two exponents with the same "names" but in different categories, they are different exponents, but see [#it-023])

 ## `categorization` vs `category`